shonk-software/community-ostfalia-thesis/README.md

 ## Help

-If you need help writting your document look at the [Typst documentation](https://typst.app/docs/) or if ou need more help with the template specifics look at the document [Guide-to-Typst](https://github.com/shonk-software/community-ostfalia-thesis/guide-to-typst.pdf).
+If you need help writing your document look at the [Typst documentation](https://typst.app/docs/) or if you need more help with the template specifics look at the document [Guide-to-Typst](https://github.com/shonk-software/community-ostfalia-thesis/guide-to-typst.pdf).
-IF you need help writing your thesis look at the document [Guide-to-Thesis](https://github.com/shonk-software/community-ostfalia-thesis/blob/main/guide-to-thesis.pdf)
+If you need help writing your thesis look at the document [Guide-to-Thesis](https://github.com/shonk-software/community-ostfalia-thesis/blob/main/guide-to-thesis.pdf)

 ## Contributing